Robocall targets battleground states with falsehoods about mail-in voting

 “President Trump is counting on you to make a plan to return your absentee ballot request.
 Voting absentee is a safe and secure way to guarantee your voice is heard,” Trump Jr. said.

-Nancy Hart, a 59-year-old Pittsburg resident, laughed when she heard Wohl’s name when she got the robocall Wednesday.
+Nancy Hart, a 59-year-old Pittsburgh resident, laughed when she heard Wohl’s name when she got the robocall Wednesday.
 She wondered if her number was targeted, as she writes for an African American-focused community news blog.

-“It made me wonder if there was a reason if I specifically got it,” she said.
+“It made me wonder if there was a reason, if I specifically got it,” she said.

 When Michelle Autry, a 51-year-old Philadelphia resident, was called Wednesday, she sent a message to the office of Pennsylvania Attorney General Josh Shapiro out of concern for fraud.
 Misleading robocalls are illegal in Pennsylvania and Michigan, and intimidating voters is a federal crime.

-Shapiro’s office did not immediately respond to The Post for comment.
+Shapiro’s office did not immediately respond a post request for comment.

 “It was gross,” Autry said.
 “It was so obviously fake.”

 Autry worried she was targeted because she was a Democrat.
-Due to health concerns, she still intends to vote by mail.
+Because of health concerns, she still intends to vote by mail.

 Read more: